SOUTH CAROLINA CORPORATION DISSOLUTION

 resolution to Dissolve the SC Corporation.

-Minutes of the meeting must be recorded and retained in the business records.
+Minutes of the meeting should be recorded and retained in the business records.

 If the Board of Directors has not been appointed then the Incorporator(s) have to apply for Dissolution of the South Carolina Corporation.